ASOS (OTCMKTS:ASOMY) Upgraded at Zacks Investment Research

-Zacks Investment Research upgraded shares of ASOS (OTCMKTS:ASOMY) from a hold rating to a buy rating in a research note released on Tuesday, Zacks.com reports.
+Zacks Investment Research upgraded shares of ASOS (OTCMKTS:ASOMY) from a hold rating to a buy rating in a report issued on Monday, Zacks.com reports.
 Zacks Investment Research currently has $83.00 price target on the stock.

 According to Zacks, “ASOS Plc is an online fashion destination.
 It offers branded and own-branded product lines, including womenswear and menswear, footwear, accessories, jewelry and beauty and grooming products primarily through its Website, asos.com.
 The company operates primarily in the United Kingdom, France, Germany, Italy, Spain, Australia, the United States, Russia and China.
 ASOS Plc is based in London, United Kingdom. “

-Other analysts have also recently issued reports about the stock.
-Bank of America upgraded shares of ASOS from an underperform rating to a buy rating in a report on Tuesday, February 9th.
-Berenberg Bank reiterated a buy rating on shares of ASOS in a research report on Monday, April 12th.
-Royal Bank of Canada reissued an outperform rating on shares of ASOS in a research note on Monday, February 22nd.
-Grupo Santander cut shares of ASOS from a hold rating to an underweight rating in a report on Tuesday, February 23rd.
-Finally, Credit Suisse Group restated an outperform rating on shares of ASOS in a report on Thursday, February 11th.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating and eight have issued a buy rating to the stock.
-The stock currently has an average rating of Hold and a consensus target price of $83.00.
+A number of other analysts have also recently weighed in on ASOMY.
+Bank of America upgraded ASOS from an underperform rating to a buy rating in a research note on Tuesday, February 9th.
+Barclays reaffirmed an equal weight rating on shares of ASOS in a report on Monday, February 22nd.
+JPMorgan Chase & Co. reaffirmed an overweight rating on shares of ASOS in a report on Tuesday, February 2nd.
+Credit Suisse Group reissued an outperform rating on shares of ASOS in a report on Thursday, February 11th.
+Finally, Morgan Stanley reaffirmed an equal weight rating on shares of ASOS in a report on Thursday, January 28th.
+One research analyst has rated the stock with a sell rating, five have assigned a hold rating and nine have given a buy rating to the company.
+ASOS presently has an average rating of Buy and an average target price of $83.00.

 About ASOS